 4) Roast St. Louis Cut ribs or spareribs for 3 hours on your smoker or the indirect side of your grill, and use wood for smoke for the first hour.
 If you are using baby back ribs, smoke roast for 1.5 hours, with smoke for the first hour.

 5) Then wrap them tightly in two layeres of foil with the apple juice as described in the Texas Crutch technique article and cook in foil for 30 minutes.

 6) Take the meat out of the foil and put it back on at 225°F, no smoke, for another hour.

 7) Pour the apple juice from the foil, now enriched with the flavors of the rub, into a sauce pan.
 Add the remaining half cup of apple juice.
 Boil it until about 1/3 cup remains.
 Add the maple syrup and heat over medium high and stay right there and watch it carefully.
 As soon as it foams up, immediately turn down the heat until it stops frothing.
 You don't want it foaming for long or it could turn to hard candy.
 That would be bad.

 8) Add the salt and hot sauce and stir.
-Paint the ribs with one or two coats of the sauce max.
+It may bubble furiously again.
+Paint the meaty side of the ribs with one or two coats of the sauce.
 It should make a shiny glaze.
 Don't use too much.
-Heat the ribs over the hot part of the grill until they glaze burbles a bit, about 15 minutes max.
-Keep the lid open and watch them so they don't burn.
+Heat the ribs meat down over the hot side of the grill until the glaze burbles a bit, about 5 minutes, depending on how hot things are.
+Keep the lid open and watch them like a hungry teenager so they don't burn.
 Serve and accept the praise gracefully.